Devansh-18155/fossee-workshop-redesign/README.md

-Question.
-What Design Principles Did I Follow?
+Question 1) What Design Principles Did I Follow?

 When I started looking at the original site, the first thing I noticed was that it felt outdated and wasn't comfortable to use on a phone.
 Since most students access things on mobile, I made that my starting point.